-The shower features a chrome mixer tap and shower head, and also a storage rack for bottles etc. A plastic mat prevents damage to the shower tray when not in use.
+The shower features a chrome mixer tap and shower head, a mirror above the basin and a storage shelf below the basin for bottles etc. There is a motorised extractor fan in the ceiling, a blown warm air duct fitted near the floor, and a plastic mat prevents damage to the shower tray when not in use.